12 Strategies to Successfully Prevent and Handle Non-Paying Clients

 While extending payment terms can strengthen a client relationship, you open yourself up to the risk of non-payment.
-To avoid this, be sure to clearly communicate the credit policy to clients (including any applicable late fees) and provide a clear audit trail of all customer communications.
+To prevent overdue accounts, be sure to clearly communicate the credit policy to clients (including any applicable late fees) and provide a clear audit trail of all customer communications.

 As the saying goes, prevention is better than cure.
 Here are a few ways to avoid late or non-payments in the first place.

-Two hours with a solicitor to draft a robust contract ahead of a substantial project could prevent enormous legal fees further down the line should the client refuse to cough up.
+Two hours with a solicitor to draft a robust contract ahead of a substantial project could prevent enormous legal fees further down the line if a customer refuses to pay their invoice.